veeqo/advanced-sneakers-activejob/README.md

 end
 ```

-Take into accout that custom **routing key is used for publishing only**.
-Consumers are not aware about it.
-Ensure you have proper bindings before publishing or you might lose your messages.
+Take into accout that **custom routing key is used for publishing only**.

 ## How to separate ActiveJob consumers